Demerits and penalties for not meeting mutual obligation requirements

 - 6 weeks if you got relocation assistance for the job from your provider.

-If your payment is cancelled, you need to submit a new claim using myGov through your Centrelink online account.
-You need to wait at least 4 weeks before you get a payment.
+You can submit a new claim at any time using your Centrelink online account through myGov.
+You'll need to wait at least 4 weeks before you get a payment.
 You may also need to serve other waiting periods.

 Read more about claiming a payment online.